-As we are not fortune tellers, it’s pretty challenging to predict how talent management in the UK will evolve over the next two to five years.
-However, we can suggest a number of performance management best practices that will assist UK-based organizations as they look to tackle Britain’s current obstacles when it comes to performance management.
-If there’s anything we have learned in the last two years, it’s that tough times are nothing but an opportunity to take a pause, have a think and turn adversity into a learning experience – one that positions your organization for the better.
+As we are not fortune tellers, predicting how talent management in the UK will evolve over the next two to five years is challenging.
+However, we can suggest several performance management best practices that will assist UK-based organizations as they tackle Britain’s current obstacles in performance management.
+If there’s anything we have learned in the last two years, it’s that tough times offer an opportunity to pause, think and turn adversity into a learning experience – one that better positions your organization.

-In this article, we will take a look at each and every one of the different factors that are impeding performance management in the UK.
+In this article, we will look at the different factors impeding performance management in the UK.
 Whether external or internal, we’ll provide tips and guidance for organizations to tackle today’s most prominent challenges, implement best practices and take their performance management to the next level.

 Performance Management Challenges in The UK

-Before we jump into the latest trends in performance management, we first need to fully understand the current challenges that UK employers face in making their performance review process an effective one.
-On the bright side, and as a sort of spoiler alert, we can assure you none of them is impossible to overcome.
+Before we jump into the latest trends in performance management, we first need to fully understand the current challenges that UK employers face in making their performance review process effective.
+On the bright side, and as a spoiler alert, we can assure you none of them is impossible to overcome.

 The Cultural Clash with Self-evaluations

-Among many other things, performance management involves a process in which employees and managers get together and review past objectives, discuss different ongoing projects and set a bar for future reviews.
-This is the moment when employees need to provide superiors with an honest evaluation of their performance, particularly when they have met or failed to meet their quarterly or yearly goals.
-This brings us to the element of self-evaluations.
+Among many other things, performance management involves a process in which employees and managers review past objectives, discuss different ongoing projects and set a bar for future reviews.
+This is when employees must provide superiors with an honest evaluation of their performance, whether they have met or failed to meet their quarterly or yearly goals, bringing us to the element of self-evaluations.